- Campus Connection

 Moot Court - #553 - 1 credit

 The Moot Court Association provides interested students the opportunity to participate in an appellate moot court intra-school competition.
 During the past few years, members of the Association also have participated in the National Moot Court Competition and various regional competitions.
-Members of the Association may serve as advisors and judges for first-year students participating in the course in brief writing and appellate advocacy.
+Members of the Association may serve as advisers and judges for first-year students participating in the course in brief writing and appellate advocacy.

 Moot Court Board - #552 - 2 credits